You’ll never find the right food to solve a picky-eating problem.

 The only solution to a picky-eating problem is to provide a variety of foods.
-To stay the course.
-To resist the urge to cave in.
+To stay the course and resist the urge to cave in.

 Giving in to your child’s demands, particularly with sweet, salty and fat-filled “child-friendly” foods, only narrow’s a picky-eater’s developing palate.
 Instead, continuing to provide a wide range of foods, especially fruits and vegetables, will eventually (and I stress eventually) expand your child’s palate.

-I realize that providing foods to a kid who won’t eat them is stressful (you worry that he’ll go hungry or become nutrient deficient) and irritating (you did spend some time preparing the meal after all and you don’t like to waste food), but making a short-term compromise at the expense of your child’s long-term habits, is a form of Dealin’ with the Devil.
-And nobody wins when dealin’ with the devil.
+I realize that providing foods to a kid who won’t eat them is stressful (you worry that they’ll go hungry or become nutrient deficient) and irritating (you did spend some time preparing the meal after all and you don’t like to waste food), but making a short-term compromise at the expense of your child’s long-term healthy eating habits, is a form of Dealin’ with the Devil and means nobody wins.

 Busick, D. B., J. Brooks, S. Pernecky, R. Dawson, and J. Petzoldt.
 2008.
 “Parent Food Purchases as a Measure of Exposure and Preschool-Aged Children’s Willingness to Identify and Taste Fruit and Vegetables.”
 Appetite 51: 468-73.